-As the number of consumer-oriented drones proliferates, it becomes harder to choose a nano (mini) drone from the multitude of choices.
+As the number of consumer-oriented drones proliferates, it becomes harder to choose a Nano (mini) drone from the multitude of choices.
 The smallest drone type is one of the fastest growing areas.
-Often we see the advanced technology made available in the top-tier of full-sized drones filter down gradually to the smaller, less expensive models as said technological advances become more commonplace and less costly to manufacture.
+Often we see the advanced technology made available in the top-tier of full-sized Affordable drones filter down gradually to the smaller, less expensive models as said technological advances become more commonplace and less costly to manufacture.

 The constant improvement is both depth and breadth of Cheap nano drones on the market today offers consumers an impressive selection to pick from.
 These little wonders usually fit into the palm of the hand and yet still are capable of flight.
 Not only that, but some of them even come with limited cameras to take some amateur snaps during the flight or a short video clip or two along the way as well.